 Our licensing solicitors can help you through this process, whether you need us to complete the application in its entirety, provide advice on your proposed application or to represent you at a hearing if there are objections.
 Our success rate is excellent, with nearly 100% of the applications that we have drafted being granted.
 We have seen particular success in applications within Special Policy (Cumulative Impact Policy) areas.

-Call one of our licensing solicitors on 0800 074 0858 if you have a licensing problem and need our help.
+Call one of our licensing lawyers directly on 0844 556 1193 if you have a licensing problem and need our help.

 The licensable activities are :